 Description of intervention(s) / exposure

-A member of the research team will perform a 30 second 3D facial scan on each participant, in the infant's cot, in the intensive care nursery.
+A member of the clinical team will perform (up to 30 seconds) 3D facial scans on each participant, in the infant's cot, in the intensive care nursery.
 3D facial scans will not affect participant treatment in any way.
 Scans will only occur during the baby's cares when the CPAP device is removed for short periods of time for cleaning and to inspect for injuries as part of routine care.
+CPAP will be reapplied between each scan.
 The first scan will occur as soon as possible after starting CPAP therapy and again at 14 days after starting CPAP.
-The scanner used to capture the data will be the most optimal 3D scanner, identified prior to this study.
-This scanner will be one of the 3D scanners selected from a pool of scanners [Artec Leo, ipad 12, Bellus, Revopoint or a photogrammetry custom made rig](to be decided in the preceding phase of the study, which involves identifying the optimal scanner using a manikin or 3D printed model (simulacrum)).
+The scanner used to capture the data will be the most optimal 3D scanners, identified prior to this study.
+These scanners will be one of the 3D scanners selected from a pool of scanners [Artec Leo, ipad 12, Bellus, Revopoint or a photogrammetry custom made rig](to be decided in the preceding phase of the study, which involves identifying the optimal scanners using a manikin or 3D printed model (simulacrum)).
+Scanning personnel will be trained to perform clinical scans.
 All scans performed will be reviewed promptly by members of the research team, to ensure the image acquired is adequate for data collection.

 Intervention code [1] 323109 0